How to cope with my fear of flying

 So, I think I have most of this sussed, although I am still anxious and it’s the claustrophobia side of things as I don’t like being enclosed that are worrying me the most and unless we are lucky enough to have a free seat next to us it is something I am just going to have to grin and bear.

 Unless I can somehow get an upgrade.
 Maybe if I smile sweetly, check in might feel sorry for me.
 Or I could say I’m really, really scared but then they might not let me on the flight.
 Anyway, I need to overcome this fear because there’s so many other places that I want to go to and the more I can save on flights the more places I can visit.
 So, check back in a few weeks to see how I got on.

 Thank you Savvy Globetrotter I hope your tips help me.
-If anyone else has any coping tips I would love to hear them please comment below.
+If anyone else has any coping tips to help with my fear of flying or rather my anxiety when flying.
+I would love to hear them please comment below.

 If you enjoyed reading these tips on how to cope with fear of flying then please pin and share.